Upton, Massachusetts: History

-Upton was originally the home of the Nipmuc, who inhabited most of central Massachusetts.
-The town was first settled in 1728.
+The town was first settled by Europeans in 1728.
 Residents in outlying areas of surrounding towns were finding it difficult to fulfil the obligation to attend church every Sunday, so they petitioned the state for creation of a new town central to their homes, and in 1735 Upton was incorporated, taking land from Hopkinton, Mendon, Uxbridge, and Sutton.

 Upton was home to a number of members of the Taft family, including an American Revolutionary War soldier named Samuel Taft, who was born there.
 Samuel Taft had 22 children and hosted President George Washington on his inaugural tour of New England in 1789.
 Three-term mayor of Worcester, historian Judge Henry Chapin was born here on May 13, 1811.

 Between 1730 and 1850, Upton had many small shoe shops, called ten–footers.
 These operations were gradually merged into large assembly-line manufacturing companies.
 By 1837, Upton produced 21.7% of the boots made in Worcester County.

 William Knowlton founded what was to become the world's largest women's hat factory: Knowlton Hat Factory was built in 1872 and added to the National Historic Register in 1982.